The crime thriller Wild Hearted was released by the Writers in Crime in February 2013.

 In July 2013, Wild Hearted reached #10 on Amazon’s bestsellers list “Crime Fiction”.

 The movie “The Crow” threw me into the world of powerful crime lord Top Dollar, brilliantly played by Michael Wincott.

 I thought, “What if he didn’t die…?” and decided to re-create him.
 In a similar setting, but with a wider array of feelings, heavier baggage, and a different vision of life.
 The movie “1492 Conquest of Paradise” where Wincott played the arrogant, villainous Moxica confirmed the direction I had chosen, and my character’s heart, mind, and soul started talking to me ❤

 I wanted to write a cop novel from a criminal’s perspective.
 Enough of detectives, officers, patrolmen, and CSIs!
 Now, I gave a gangster a voice.
 I made him cold, lethal and unlikeable.
 Scum, trash, society’s outcast.
 Then as the story moved along, I humanized him, gave him a heart to deal with and a conscience to account for.
 But would he make the right choices?
 Would he survive his change into a loving, protective, and selfless person?

 The original cover featured actor Gerald Auger.
 As it didn’t meet the high-resolution requirements of certain retailers, the book was denied rightful exposure.
 After two years, I decided to have a new cover made, gave the manuscript a complete revision, and re-published widely.

-The psychological thriller Carnivor is in the making.
+The crime thriller Carnivor is in the making.
 More info here.

 I found Wild Hearted to be a great story.
 Not epic, since its breadth was not vast enough, but with tastes of the epic.
 It was very realistic and reminded me of parts of Leslie Marmon Silko’s “Ceremony”.
 I found myself engrossed at times, unable to part from it.